-Dr Robert (Rob) Galinsky’s key interests are in perinatal physiology and neuroscience.
-He is a recipient of the NHMRC CJ Martin Early Career Fellowship and Honorary Fellow of the Department of Physiology at The University of Auckland.
+Dr Robert (Rob) Galinsky is a perinatal physiologist.
+He is a recipient of the NHMRC CJ Martin Fellowship and Honorary Fellow of the Department of Physiology at The University of Auckland.

-Dr Galinsky obtained his PhD from Monash University in the discipline of Obstetrics and Gynaecology in 2013 where he investigated the effect of antenatal inflammation on fetal and neonatal cardiovascular and neural systems.
-Thereafter, Dr Galinsky spent 4 years undertaking postdoctoral training in the laboratories of Professors Alistair Gunn and Laura Bennet in New Zealand, where he co-led a research program into the detection and treatment of perinatal brain injury.
-Dr Galinsky was elected co-chair of the Perinatal Society of Australia and New Zealand (PSANZ) Early Career Researchers Committee in 2014 and has served as a co-opted board member of PSANZ ltd. and the International Fetal and Neonatal Physiological Society since 2015.
-In 2018, Rob received the BGRF Young Researcher of Year Award for outstanding leadership in perinatal neuroscience.
+Dr Galinsky obtained his PhD from Monash University in the discipline of Obstetrics and Gynaecology.
+Thereafter, Dr Galinsky spent 4 years undertaking postdoctoral training in the laboratories of Professors Alistair Gunn and Laura Bennet in New Zealand.
+Dr Galinsky has an established track record of research on the fetal adaptation to perinatal stress and the pathogenesis, detection and treatment of perinatal brain injury using a multidisciplinary approach that includes developmental neuroscience, physiology, medical imaging and bioengineering.
+This work has resulted in Dr Galinsky being awarded the Bethlehem Griffiths Research Foundation Young Researcher of Year (2018).
+Dr Galinsky Chaired the Perinatal Society of Australia and New Zealand (PSANZ) Early Career Researcher Committee and served as a co-opted board member of PSANZ ltd. (2015-2018).
+In 2015, Dr Galinsky was recruited to the board of International Fetal and Neonatal Physiological Society.

-Dr Galinsky is accepting graduate students applications (Hons/Masters/PhD).
-He currently supervises 2 Hons students and 1 PhD student.
-Click here for TRC Student Project booklet.
+Dr Galinsky currently supervises 1 Hons and 2 PhD students.
+He is accepting graduate student applications (Hons/Masters/PhD).
+Click here for TRC Student Project book.